 Fellow of the American College of Trust and Estate Counsel (ACTEC)

 Martindale-Hubbell AV Rating/Top Rated Estate and Taxation Lawyer

-Consecutive years named Washingtonian Best Lawyers; Best Lawyers in America® for Trusts and Estates; Washingtonian Magazine’s Top Wealth/Financial Advisor; Top Financial Professional by Northern Virginia Magazine.
+Consecutive years named Washingtonian Best Lawyers; Best Lawyers in America® for Trusts and Estates; Washingtonian Magazine’s Top Wealth/Financial Advisor; Top Lawyer and Top Financial Professional by Northern Virginia Magazine.